julianeon/moodtracker/README.md

 ### 4. Error Handling
 Rust encourages robust error handling through the use of the `Result` type in the `append_string_to_file` function.
 It ensures that errors are explicitly handled, unlike scripting languages where errors might be more difficult to trace.

-For a longer read on the advantages Rust can bring, see this [blog post](https://www.rerun.io/blog/why-rust).
+For a longer read on the advantages Rust can bring, see this ['Why Rust?'](https://www.rerun.io/blog/why-rust) blog post.

 ## Usage